-- Lift up the starter pulley.
-See instructions under the heading Changing a broken or worn starter cord.
-Remember that the recoil spring is coiled under tension in the starter housing. - Remove the cassette with the recoil spring from the starter. - Lubricate the recoil spring with light oil.
-Fit the cassette with recoil spring in the starter.
-Fit the starter pulley and tension the recoil spring.
+- Lift off the pulley.
+See instructions under heading Changing a broken or worn starter cord. - Remove the recoil spring from inside the pulley by tapping the pulley lightly with its inside face downwards against a work bench or the like.
+If the spring pops out during fitting, wind it up again, working from the outside in towards centre. - Lubricate the recoil spring with light oil.
+Fit the pulley and tension the recoil spring.
+(104)